 We think so..

-Old timber tends to be slow grown and seasoned naturally over many years, Old timber greenhouses tend to be made from higher grades of timber than some of the more commonly produced one today.
+Old timber tends to be slow grown and seasoned naturally over many years, Old timber greenhouses tend to be made from higher grades of timber than some of the more commonly produced models today.

 of course you could pay to have it removed and install one of the many aluminum framed greenhouses now produced.
-At the flimsy budget end we are looking at £800 - £1000 and they are certainly not comparable in looks and style to a timber greenhouse.
+At the flimsy end of the budget models we are looking at £800 - £1000 and they are certainly not comparable in looks and style to a timber greenhouse.
 Of course there are better quality aluminium frames and for a good quality make with a powdered coated frame you are more likely to spend £2500 to £4000 to replace it.
 We can often match even this price point.

-What we ask is that you look again at your old greenhouse and consider that It can restored
+|All we ask is that you look again at your old greenhouse and consider that It can restored.

 It went back as good as new set in a beautifully manicured garden